Lady Shri Ram College

 kanika_kishore@lsr.du.ac.in

-Ancient Indian history with a focus on religion, art and inscriptions
+Ancient and Early Medieval Indian History with a focus on religion, Art and inscriptions

 Publications and other works click here